Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 Irritability in men

-In men, irritability is more often due to social reasons: workload, fatigue, difficulties in.
-If an internal feeling of dissatisfaction is superimposed on this, and a feeling, then the situation is aggravated.
+In men, irritability is more often due to social reasons: workload, fatigue, difficulties in life.
+If this is superimposed on an internal feeling of dissatisfaction and a feeling, then the situation gets worse.

 Male irritability often results in outbursts of anger and becomes destructive.
-However, men can hold back irritation longer, endure, keep silent.
+However, men can hold back their irritation longer, endure, and remain silent.
 Where a woman immediately starts screaming, a man will remain silent.
-But that is why their irritability looks more destructive.
+But that is precisely why their irritability looks more destructive.

 Irritability in children

-The causes of children's irritability are not much different from the manifestations of that in adults: psychophysiological characteristics, fatigue, fears,.
-In addition, irritability can be a form of protest against parental overprotection or, conversely, authoritarian parenting.
+The causes of children's irritability are not much different from the manifestations of that in adults: psychophysiological characteristics, fatigue, fears, etc. In addition, irritability can be a form of protest against excessive parental care or, conversely, authoritarian upbringing.

-Irritability is more emotional than in adults.
-Although the specificity of manifestations depends on the age of the child.
-For example, young children are more likely to cry, bite, scratch.
+Irritability manifests itself more emotionally than in adults.
+Although the specifics of the manifestations depend on the age of the child.
+For example, young children cry, bite, and scratch more often.
 Preschool children are stubborn.
-Younger students violate discipline.
-Adolescents show aggression, slam doors, withdraw into themselves.
-In addition to age, the reactions depend on the character (cholerics and melancholics are more prone to irritability) and other innate characteristics of the child.
+Younger schoolchildren violate discipline.
+Teenagers show aggression, slam doors, and withdraw into themselves.
+In addition to age, reactions depend on the character (cholerics and melancholics are more prone to irritability) and other congenital characteristics of the child.

 How to get rid of irritability